GennadyShelukhin/python_fastapi_sqlmodel_example/README.md

 ## This is my first test project on these technologies.
 Correctness and performance is not guaranteed.

+## Bug in app/models/shop.py - I can't deal with it

 ### Resources Used:

 * https://medium.com/@estretyakov/the-ultimate-async-setup-fastapi-sqlmodel-alembic-pytest-ae5cdcfed3d4